akalicki/akalicki.github.io/_posts/2013-10-23-pre-vs-post-incrementation.md

 performance between using pre- and post-increment on primitive values would be so minimal as to be barely perceptible even when running millions of calculations.
-For the most part, it is probably better to stick with the more easily recognizable post-implement operator for primitives even if it nominally sacrifices a bit of possible performance.
+For the most part, it is probably better to stick with the more easily recognizable post-increment operator for primitives even if it nominally sacrifices a bit of possible performance.

 #### When dealing with objects, pre-increment is safer.